-Free Habit Streak Calculator
+Free Habit Streak Calculator | Don't Break the Chain

 Track your habit streak in seconds